-In social media where people with eating disorders call out to each other look for support, try to find recovery, and give warnings to others about what treatment didn't work, the shared pain, fear and frustration is clear.
+In social media, where people with eating disorders call out to each other, look for support, try to find recovery, and give warnings to others about what treatment didn't work, the shared pain, fear, and frustration are clear.

 Recovery work is hard.
-People in their eating disordered life are frightened, lonely and in pain.
+People in their eating-disordered lives are frightened, lonely, and in pain.

 The result of this mismatch, i.e. promise hard work and stress to someone who is already stressed to the maximum by the demands of her eating disorder, is the creation of the treatment center based on the spa model.

 The would-be patient sees a pool, Jacuzzi, horses, rock climbing walls, nature walks, fine dining geared to eating disorder recovery needs, and lovely rooms.
 This is in addition to treatment rooms.
 The view is appealing.
 She could be safe, held and cured in a loving and beautiful place.
 Is this realistic or is it fulfilling a wish fantasy?

 The cost of maintaining a beautiful spa setting is high.
 Would people register for an inpatient program that didn't supply all these amenities?

 Yet a common complaint is that the patient is released too soon and is ill-equipped to function in the real world.
 The stresses of everyday living call upon her eating disorder coping styles to get her through her day.
 The spa amenities soothe but also create a barrier between her treatment experience and living in the real world.

 Beauty, grace, harmony, and experiences in the natural world are all, in my opinion, necessary facets of recovery.
 But so is rubbing against the grit of the real world and functioning without the eating disorder.

 I've often thought that the treatment model needed is not spa but astronaut training.
 As a person preparing to live in a real world full of challenges she has not been able to cope with so far, the eating disorder woman needs graduated and focused training.